 Sonakshi Sinha: I Was Being Fat-shamed By The Industry People & Media; That Really Hurt

 Being a celebrity is not an easy job!
-While some actresses are naturally blessed with slender bodies, some work extremely hard to be in shape so that they can be in the showbiz without being criticized.
+While some actresses are naturally blessed with slender bodies, some work extremely hard to be in shape so that they can be in the showbiz without being criticised.
 Accept it or not, B-town is obsessed with looks and somehow, we all are responsible for it.

-In her recent tête-à-tête with Pinkvilla, Sonakshi Sinha reveals the struggle of being an overweight star-kid and how coming to an industry and sustaining in the industry wasn't a bed of roses for her.
+In her recent tête-à-tête with Pinkvilla, Sonakshi Sinha reveals the struggle of being an overweight star-kid and how coming to the industry and sustaining in the industry wasn't a bed of roses for her.

 Sonakshi Sinha On Being Bullied